 Hook ‘em Horns

-As a member of the prestigious conducting faculty, he maintains a private studio of emerging conductors.
+As a member of the prestigious conducting faculty, he maintains a private studio of emerging conductors and opera coaches.

 Check out Douglas on the the Butler School website >